organisciak/dissertation/document/1_intro.md

 Similar roadblocks are affecting born-digital information, where the rapid creation of documents often follows from passive or unrestricted forms of production.
 The lack of strong descriptive metadata poses an obstacle for information retrieval, which must infer the aboutness of a document in order to surface it for an interested user.
 Crowdsourcing is increasingly being used to address this problem.

+Crowdsourcing is the distributed, large-scale collaboration of users contributing to a common product.
+It describes the _act_[^CrowdVerb] of a system opening up for contributions from distributed users.
+Users do not necessarily collaborate directly with each other -- though they can -- so the crowd in the term refers broadly to the collective users of the system.

+[^CrowdVerb]: Crowdsourcing as a verb is a technical point worth noting.
+Sourcing describes the act of soliciting user contribution, regardless of whether it is successfully executed or not.

+It is an umbrella term preceded by a number of more narrowly scoped concepts, such as commons-based peer production [@benkler_wealth_2006], open source software development [@raymond_cathedral_1999; @lakhani_how_2003], and human computation [@von_ahn_games_2006; @law_human_2011].<!--_-->
+Surowiecki discussed aggregate crowd intelligence as the ‘wisdom of the crowds’ [~@surowiecki_wisdom_2004]; one way to interpret crowdsourcing is _the process of trying to utilize that wisdom_.

 Many of the benefits of crowdsourcing follow from the fact that humans approach tasks in qualitative and abstract ways that are difficult to emulate algorithmically.
 A human can respond to complex questions on a Q&A website, judge the quality of a restaurant/product/film, or decipher a sloppy piece of handwriting.